 Black Cat Mystery #50 - non-attributed Frank Frazetta art

-Black Cat Mystery #50, 1954 - A man's face and hands start to deteriorate from radiation poisoning on this jarringly horrific cover, one of my favorites prior to the establishment of the comics code.
-The story shown here features an eccentric character that enters a small town and entertains them enough to gain their trust (and their money).
-Some comic book price guides have attributed the story art solely to Sid Check, but it appears likely that Frank Frazetta provided the inks.
+Black Cat Mystery v1 #50, 1954 - A man's face and hands start to deteriorate from radiation poisoning on this jarringly horrific cover, one of my pre-comics code favorites.
+In the story featured here, an eccentric character enters a small town and entertains them enough to gain their trust and predictably, their money.
+Comic book price guides have attributed the story art solely to Sid Check, but it seems likely that Frank Frazetta did the inks.
 Though Check had a vaguely similar approach, the fine lines and meticulous detail are inconsistent with his other works.
 Note the superb craftsmanship on the characters' faces and most of the backgrounds.
-One of the most telling moments is page three, panel seven, as the policeman's figure reels from a gunshot.
-His tightly gripped hand and the detailed folds on his uniform are familiar traits of Frazetta's action scenes.The only other Frazetta/Check collaboration that comes to mind is the cover to Beware #10 and a comparison of both works reveal more similarities.
-This is number 1 of 1 Black Cat Mystery issues with Frazetta art and/or covers.
-See today's posts or more Frazetta issues.
-See also this blog's Frazetta checklist or Top 10 Frazetta comics.
+One of the most telling moments is the scene where the policeman's figure reels from a gunshot (see interior page below).
+His tightly gripped hand and the detailed folds on his uniform are familiar traits of Frazetta.
+Another collaboration between the artists is Beware #10, which has comparable characteristics.
+I'd welcome other opinions as well.
+This is 1 of 1 Black Cat Mystery issues by Frazetta.

 - - - - - - - - - -